csLiKevin/ThaiNYC/README.md

 - Run through the [Django production checklist](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/) and ensure the application is production ready.
 - Make the load portion of the ETL atomic.
+- Create an API for retrieving restaurant, inspection, and grade data.
+- Incorporate React-Router to allow direct linking to a particular filter.
+- Add views that dive into past inspections and grades.